Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Results

 In the statistical errors of this single fit, a feature common to many previous PDF analyses can be seen.
 The statistical errors shrink around $x\sim0.1$.
 The low $x$ region is where the inverse problem is unreliable according to mock data studies~\cite{Karpie:2019eiq}.
 The individual jackknife samples will have an upward (downward) fluctuation for $x$ above this point and a corresponding downward (upward) fluctuation after this point creating the apparent statistical precision around $x\sim 0.1$.
 This feature, is created by correlations between the parameters to satisfy the very precise constraints of the data at low Ioffe time.
 In other words, the precise low $\nu$ data puts a strong constraint on the value of the lowest moment of the PDF.
 For this model of the PDF to enforce that constraint while fixing the well-controlled large $x$ region, the PDF must have corresponding upward and downward fluctuations above and below $x\sim0.1$.
 The location of this pinched point will be model dependent.
 In the subsequent model averaging procedure of Sec.~\ref{sec:aic}, these model dependent features will be seen to average away.
 This demonstrates the importance of studying many solutions to the inverse problem simultaneously.

 In Fig.~\ref{fig:imagPITD_selectFit_p1-6_z2-8_withMatSys_defPriors} a representative fit to $\mathfrak{Im}\ \mathfrak{Y}\left(\nu,z^2\right)$ is illustrated, where the data have again been cut on $p_{\rm latt}\in\left[1,6\right]$ and $z/a\in\left[2,8\right]$, and the basis of Jacobi polynomials describing the leading-twist and nuisance terms have been truncated at orders $\left(N_{lt},N_{az},N_{t4},N_{t6}\right)=\left(3,2,2,1\right)$.
 As in the fit to $\mathfrak{Re}\ \mathfrak{Y}\left(\nu,z^2\right)$, the most precise $p_{\rm latt}=1$ data for each $z/a\in\left[2,8\right]$ acts as the principal constraint for the candidate model, thereby limiting its statistical fluctuations estimated via jackknife.
-For this model, there is a tension with the least precise $p_{\rm latt}=5,6$ data points for most $z/a$.
+For this model, there is a tension with the $p_{\rm latt}=3,5$ data points for most $z/a$, where the former is the highest momenta we consider without the use of phasing.
 Given that this is only a single model within a large space of models that regularize the inverse problem we face, it is not unreasonable to expect this tension to soften following a model averaging prescription.
 The parameters of this fit to $\mathfrak{Im}\ \mathfrak{Y}\left(\nu,z^2\right)$ are given in Tab.~\ref{tab:fitParams_selectFits_p1-6_z2-8_withMatSys_defPriors}.
-Turning to the fit parameter covariance of this fit, shown in Fig.~\ref{fig:paramCovAndPDFQ+_selectFit_p1-6_z2-8_withMatSys_defPriors}, similarly to the real component, there is a strong correlation amongst the leading twist parameters and a weaker correlation between the leading-twist and the systematic correction parameters.
-Unlike the real component, there does appear to be a stronger anti-correlation between $C^{az}_1$ and $C^{t4}_0$.
-This perhaps is to be expected since the contributions of these systematic errors are more significant for the imaginary component, as will be discussed.
+Turning to the fit parameter covariance of this fit, shown in Fig.~\ref{fig:paramCovAndPDFQ+_selectFit_p1-6_z2-8_withMatSys_defPriors}, similarly to the real component, there is a strong correlation amongst the leading twist parameters and a weaker correlation between the leading-twist and the systematic correction parameters - albeit the correlations between the leading-twist and systematic correction terms are smaller for $\mathfrak{Im}\ \mathfrak{Y}\left(\nu,z^2\right)$ than for $\mathfrak{Re}\ \mathfrak{Y}\left(\nu,z^2\right)$.